 jokes are viewed aloud in court in a mutter, they will sound like hateful attacks.

 If debtors know the reason for your call, they may not return it.
 Don’t specify the reason for your call on voice mail unless you are certain it will be heard only by the person you want to reach.
-Embarrassing debtors provides another reason not to pay.
-Leave your name, phone number and extension, but consider excluding the name of your firm.
+Embarrassing debtors can provide them with another reason not to pay.
+Leave your name, phone number, and extension, but consider excluding the name of your firm.